shakacode/react_on_rails_pro/docs/create-react-server-component-without-ssr.md

     }
   });

-  // Add the `react-server`, `rsc-server`, and `workerd` condition to the resolve config
+  // Add the `react-server`, and `workerd` condition to the resolve config
   // These conditions are used by React and React on Rails to know that this bundle is a React Server Component bundle rscConfig.resolve = {
     ...rscConfig.resolve,
-    conditionNames: ['rsc-server', 'react-server', 'workerd'], };
+    conditionNames: ['react-server', 'workerd'],
+  };

   // Update the output bundle name to be `rsc-bundle.js` instead of `server-bundle.js`